yereverluvinunclebert/speedfan-shared-memory-reader-C--/README.md

-SpeedFan Information Tool 1.0
+"SpeedFan Information Tool 1.0
 Retrieves temperature information from SpeedFan and outputs it to the console.

-(c) 2008, Christopher Vagnetoft
-Free to use and reuse under the GNU Public License (GPL) v2.

 Note: This is probably the only sample available on the internet on how to access SpeedFans shared memory using C++.
-Disturbing, isn't it?
+Disturbing, isn't it?"

 PS.
 I just found another here: https://forum.kodi.tv/printthread.php?tid=52446